apollographql/apollo-ios/docs/source/initialization.md

 By default, when the interceptor chain ends, if you have a parsed result available, this result will be returned to the caller.

 If you want to directly return a value to the caller, call `returnValueAsync`.
 If you want to have the chain return an error, call `handleErrorAsync`.
-Both of these methods will call your completion block on the queue specified when creating the `RequestChain.
+Both of these methods will call your completion block on the queue specified when creating the `RequestChain`.

 Note that calling `returnValue` does **NOT** forbid calling `handleError` - or calling each more than once.
 For example, if you want to return data from the cache to the UI while a network fetch executes, you'd want to make sure that `returnValueAsync` was called twice.